 Common Sense, it's one of the most important things to keep in mind and practice when on the slopes.
-The National Ski Areas Association (NSAA) believes education, helmet use, respect and common sense are very important when cruising down the mountain.
+The National Ski Areas Association (NSAA) believes, and Gunstock is committed to, education, helmet use, respect and common sense are very important when cruising down the mountain.
 NSAA developed Your Responsibility Code to help skiers and boarders be aware that there are elements of risk in snowsports that common sense and personal awareness can help reduce.

-Park Smart is the evolution of the original Smart Style program.
+Park Smart is a set of basic rules for using the Parks and is the evolution of the original Smart Style program.
 A cooperative effort with the help of the Professional Ski Instructors of America (PSIA) and the American Association of Snowboard Instructors (AASI) and National Ski Patrol (NSP) that emphasizes the proper use of terrain parks while delivering a unified message.

 START SMALL - Work your way up.
 Build your skills.